Who are we?

 M. Consuelo Barrantes, MSc.
 PhD student

 BSc in Physics at the University of Valencia in 2018.
 I received a MSc in Biomedical Engineering at the University of the Basque Country (2019).
-Since 2020 I’m PhD student at the team Ultrasound medical and Industrial Laboratory (UMIL) and I’m working with photoacoustic imaging and their applications for biomedical imaging.
+In July 2016 I joined Summer Program Nuclear Physics Program at Gutenberg-Universität Mainz with PANDA Experiment at FAIR.
+After I did university practices in Radiological Protection in Hospital Universitari i Politècnic La Fe.
+In 2019 I joined to Centro de Investigación de Ingeniería Mecánica (UPV) where I realised practices in segmentation medical images.
+Since 2020 I’m PhD student at the team Ultrasound medical and Industrial Laboratory (UMIL) where working with photoacoustic imaging and their applications for biomedical imaging.

 Irene Pi Martin, JAE student